A One-shot Framework for Distributed Clustered Learning in Heterogeneous Environments: Theoretical guarantees

 Theorem~\ref{thm:main} provides the MSE rate of the proposed family.
 This rate is equivalent to the one achieved by training a centralized learner on each cluster, while simultaneously achieving significant communication savings, requiring only a single communication round.

-\begin{remark} We can identify three components of the condition on the number of samples in Theorem~\ref{thm:main}, that reflect the complexity of different aspects of the system: 1) $M$ reflects the difficulty of the learning problem, as it depends on parameters like the condition number, dimension of the parameter space, etc; 2) $\alpha$ reflects the efficiency of the clustering algorithm, as larger $\alpha$ implies the algorithm requires more separation to recover the true clusters; 3) $D$ reflects the difficulty of the clustering problem, as larger $D$ implies different population optima are further away from one another and less samples are required to cluster the local ERMs correctly. \end{remark}
+\begin{remark} There are two sets of parameters that affect the performance of our methods, hyperparameters of the clustering algorithm and problem related parameters.
+Hyperparameters of the clustering algorithm, such as the penalty parameter $\lambda$ for convex clustering, or the number of clusters for $K$-means, can be controlled by the user and directly affect the results, via the quality of produced clusters.
+The problem related parameters affect the performance indirectly, via the difficulty of the resulting problem, e.g., we can identify three components of the condition on the number of samples in Theorem~\ref{thm:main}, that reflect the complexity of different aspects of the problem: 1) $M$ reflects the difficulty of the learning problem, as it depends on parameters like the condition number; 2) $\alpha$ reflects the efficiency of the clustering algorithm (see Remark \ref{rmk:dual_alpha} ahead); 3) $D$ reflects the difficulty of the clustering problem (recall Assumption~\ref{asmpt:clusters}). \end{remark}

+\begin{remark} Theorem 1 suggests that the main limitation of the proposed method in practice is the requirement on the number of available samples.
+In particular, if users have an insufficient number of samples, the local ERMs may be far from the population models and the clustering algorithm may fail to identify the true clusters.
+This can potentially produce models that do not perform well.
+We explore this in numerical simulations in Section~\ref{sec:numerical}, where we consider settings in which users have only a few samples $n$, with dimension $d \gg n$. \end{remark}